 What role does the log species play in exterior log home maintenance?

 Truthfully, not a lot.
 Some species have naturally occurring elements within them that give a slight advantage at resisting bug infestation and the elements.
 But, no matter the wood species, the biggest thing you can do to best insure the longevity of any wood used in your home, regardless of species, is to properly treat and maintain the wood.

 Considering this, what types of logs would you recommend?

 In regards to maintenance, no specific species.
 In regards to overall satisfaction, always get the best quality log or timber you can buy.
-It will serve you well over time to invest that money in a beautiful, durable material.
 It will tend to check, twist, and move less over time, and given that it’s really a small percentage more in the total turnkey cost of a home to invest in a higher quality log and timber, it makes sense.

 What about the chinking that you select?

 It is important to select a quality product with high elastic properties which will bend, expand, and mold to the natural movement of log timbers over time.
 Quality is the best policy here.

 How does the finish you choose play a role in maintenance?